optimizely/labs/CONTRIBUTING.md

 This is the whole tutorial!
 ```

+If you are creating new content, use the [new-content](./templates/new-content/README.md) README.md template.

+If you are linking to existing content, use the [link-to-existing](./templates/link-to-existing-content/README.md) README.md template.

-4. Add a `metadata.md` file to contain metadata about your tutorial.
-For example:
+4. Add a `metadata.md` file to contain metadata about your tutorial following the [metadata](./templates/metadata.md)
+   template.

-In: `/labs/new-awesome-tutorial/metadata.md`:
+For example, in: `/labs/new-awesome-tutorial/metadata.md`:
 ```
 ---
 title: 'Awesome Tutorial'
 summary: 'Description of the awesome tutorial'
-revisionDate: '2020-03-16T05:35:07.322Z'
+revisionDate: '2020-03-16'
 labels:
   - data